bwesterb/go-xmssmt/README.md

 ---------------------

-`go-xmssmt` supports instances of XMSS[MT] that are (currently) not listed in the RFC and so might not be supported by other implementations, such as `XMSSMT-SHAKE_20/4_128_w256`.  `go-xmssmt` encodes the parameters of these non-standard instances in the reserved space of Oid numbers, see [`Params.MarshalBinary()`](https://godoc.org/github.com/bwesterb/go-xmssmt#Params.MarshalBinary).
+`go-xmssmt` supports instances of XMSS[MT] that are (currently) not listed in the RFC or NIST SP and so might not be supported by other implementations, such as `XMSSMT-SHAKE_20/4_128_w256`.  `go-xmssmt` encodes the parameters of these non-standard instances in the reserved space of Oid numbers, see [`Params.MarshalBinary()`](https://godoc.org/github.com/bwesterb/go-xmssmt#Params.MarshalBinary).
-For maximum compatibility, one can check whether the instance is supported by the RFC by checking `Context.FromRFC()`.
+For maximum compatibility, one can check whether the instance is supported by the RFC by checking `Context.FromRFC()` and `Context.FromNIST()`.

 Changes
 -------